• Skip to primary navigation

 So how do you reclaim your power and send these voices packing?
 By re-framing them.

 It just takes consistent practice.
-Think about it: If you go to the gym and you focus your workouts on your biceps, you will eventually start to build your endurance, strength, and muscle tone.
+Think about it: If you go to the gym and focus your workouts on your biceps, you will eventually start to build your endurance, strength, and muscle tone.
 You will see improvements over time.
 The same thing happens here.
 You strengthen your Voice muscle and find your power.

 • I wouldn’t be in the room if I weren’t valuable.